Skip to main content ] Facebook Twitter Member area

 First and foremost, know how much space you will have in your new home.
 Once you know this, you will have some idea about how many personal possessions you can bring with you.

 Most people will have gathered a lifetime’s worth of well-loved belongings, so it can be difficult to decide what to keep and what to let go of.
-And it can be a very emotional process.
+This can be a very emotional process.

-Taking an inventory of all your belongings, then asking yourself what you would take with you in the event of an emergency can help you in the decision making process.
-It will help you take stock of what is important to you, what you can live without and the things you can replace.
+Creating an inventory of all your belongings and then asking yourself what you would take with you in the event of an emergency could help you in the decision-making process.
+It will help you take stock of what is important to you, what you can live without and the things you can replace if you need.

-If you are moving into a house or unit, bring furniture that is necessary and doesn’t clutter your space.
-You want your new home to be comfortable and homey, but not packed with your life possessions.
+If you are moving into a house or unit, only bring furniture that is necessary and doesn’t clutter your space.
+You want your new home to be comfortable, but not packed or crowded with your life possessions.

 What else should I consider?